The WCET determination is composed of several different tasks.

 The starting point of our analysis framework is a binary program and optional additional user-provided information about numbers of loop iterations, upper bounds for recursion, etc.

 In the first step a parser reads the compiler output and reconstructs the control flow.
 This requires some knowledge about the underlying hardware, e.g., which instructions represent branches or calls.
-The reconstructed control flow is annotated with the information needed by subsequent analyses and then translated into CRL (Control Flow Representation Language, a human-readable intermediate format designed to simplify analyses and optimizations at the executable/assembly level).
+The reconstructed control flow is annotated with the information needed by subsequent analyses and then translated into CRL (Control Flow Representation Language), a human-readable intermediate format designed to simplify analyses and optimizations at the executable/assembly level.
 This annotated control flow graph serves as the input for microarchitecture analyses.

 Value analysis

-The value analysis determines ranges for values in registers and by this it can resolve indirect accesses to memory.
+The value analysis determines ranges for values in registers and by this it can resolve indirect accesses to memory. aiT offers an add-on that actually lets you inspect the contents of all registers and memory cells at any program point in any execution context.

 Cache analysis